-This demo uses the Stripe API as a datastore for products and SKUs, but you can always choose to use your own datastore instead.
-When starting the app for the first time, the initial loading can take a couple of seconds as it will automatically set up the products and SKUs within Stripe.
+This demo uses the Stripe API as a datastore for products and orders, but you can always choose to use your own datastore instead.
+When starting the app for the first time, the initial loading can take a couple of seconds as it will automatically set up the products within Stripe.

-Lastly, you will see the ngrok URL to serve our app via HTTPS.
+The second URL will serve our app via HTTPS.
 For example: